The ONE Thing Summary – Do You Know Your ONE Thing?

 When everything feels urgent and important, everything seems EQUAL.

-The problem with that is that if you constantly split your attention, you’re never able to bring intense focus to a single thing that will bring success.
+The problem with that is if you constantly split your attention, you’re never able to bring intense focus to a single thing that will bring a successful life.

 Many of us (myself included) use a to-do list.
 Keller recommends using a “success” list instead.